Nalipp/Stat-su/README.md

   /-- current

   create a footer

   change language to topic in entire project

   ui
+  - review bem naming convention / styled components?
+  - refactor all css
+  - change fontsizes, padding and margin to rem (calculage rem using px / 16 where 16 is the default px size of most browsers)
+  - use ???   test-shadow: 2px 2px 0 rgba(0, 0, 0, .1);
+  - :hover
+  - mobile first
+  - npm install --save-dev postcss-mixins
+  - require('postcss-mixins');
+  - check responsive screen (add tablet queries?)
+  - actually check the site on different device sizes
+  - remove rounded corners from input fields
+  - fix formating on TimeDisplay so the time width is always the same (less jolty)
+  - reset to 00:00 more gradually (blinks?, could also blink the total time)
+  - remove some space above main heading
+  - move completed and updated to right of TimeSlipItem component

   - simplyfy the form validation
   - Put * behind Description and make red
   - change Technology to Topic